 - and a bonus third item because I’m all about over-delivering: Train your spouse on your elevator pitch.

-What is the Job of the Digital Strategist?
+What is the Job of the Digital Marketing Strategist?

 The 100 Percent Jargon-Free, Over-Simplified Guide to What a Digital Strategist Does